 Living in South Korea

 As we write this post, the air pollution outside has been horrendous.
-Probably one of the worst day since we moved to Korea.
+Probably one of the worst days since we moved to Korea.
 Yes, early spring is the peak season for very bad air quality.
-Thankfully, bad air doesn’t happened too often, but still a few weeks per year, which is really unpleasant.
+Thankfully, bad air doesn’t happen too often, but still a few weeks per year, which is really unpleasant.

 Lastly, if you do not speak or read Korean, life would definitely be more difficult.
-Ordering things online, checking menus at restaurants, opening a bank account etc. everything is in Korean.
-Google translate quickly became our most used app on our phones.
+Ordering things online, checking menus at restaurants, opening a bank account, etc. everything is in Korean.
+Google Translate quickly became the most used app on our phones.
 But well, the language barrier is what makes it fun and part of the expat experience.
 Besides, the Korean government offers free Korean lessons for foreigners.

 Living in South Korea has its ups and downs like any other country in the world…